• Skip to primary navigation

 About PATHS-UP

-The Precise Advanced Technologies and Health Systems for Underserved Populations (PATHS-UP) Engineering Research Center (ERC) was funded by the National Science Foundation (NSF) in 2017.
+The Precise Advanced Technologies and Health Systems for Underserved Populations (PATHS-UP) Engineering Research Center (ERC) was funded by the U. S. National Science Foundation (NSF) in 2017.
 The goal of all NSF-ERC funded programs is to integrate engineering research and education with technological innovation to transform national prosperity, health and security.

 The specific vision of our PATHS-UP ERC is to change the paradigm for the health of underserved populations by developing revolutionary and cost-effective technologies and systems at the point-of-care.
 The initial PATHS-UP technologies and systems are designed to help with chronic diseases such as diabetes and cardiovascular disease, which are leading causes of morbidity and mortality world-wide.
 Chronic diseases are particularly devastating in underserved communities in the United States where they are contracted at a higher rate than the national average.
 In these underserved communities, chronic diseases are increasingly a major cause of disability, even for younger people, and lead to poor quality of life and high health care expenditures.
 Thus, the burden of chronic disease is a grand challenge that requires cost-effective technologies to reduce mortality rates, emergency room visits, and hospitalizations, which disproportionately drive up healthcare costs.
 Technologies are also needed to help prevent or delay the disease, reducing the incidence of secondary complications and enhancing life quality.